f5devcentral/f5-agility-labs-nginx/docs/class5/module9/module9.rst

 5. Stop the attack.
 Use Ctrl+C.

-.. note:: Wait for the vertical black line in the ELK Dashboards which indicates the end of the attack.
+.. note:: Wait for the vertical black line in the ELK Dashboard which indicates the end of the attack.